How to store CO2 with Northern Lights

 • At which loading port will the CO₂ be delivered?

-• When do you expect to be able to start capture?
+• When do you expect to start capture?

 • What capture technologies are you considering?